 So if you’ve noticed a receding hairline or thinning hair, learn how you can keep your hair with Keeps, and ensure that your hair doesn’t start looking like Dad’s or your mom’s father, or Uncle Vince, or Cousin Greg anytime soon.

 To sum it up: Yes, hair loss is genetic—but the exact genetics involved are complex and not fully understood.
-So instead of placing all the blame on mom or dad, find a solution to keep the hair you have, and get on with your life.
+So instead of placing all the blame on mom, find a solution to keep the hair you have, and get on with your life.
+While you’re at it, you might want to send mom some flowers to apologize for blaming her for your hairline.

 The information provided in this article is not a substitute for professional medical advice, diagnosis, or treatment.
 You should not rely upon the content provided in this article for specific medical advice.
 If you have any questions or concerns, please talk to your doctor.